-Many freelancers are comfortable with using their Social Security Number as their tax ID “Request for Taxpayer Identification Number and Certification," which provides your employer with enough information.
-After getting this information, your client or employer can send you a 1099 form which is used for reporting your income to the Internal Revenue Service (IRS).
+Many freelancers are comfortable with using their Social Security Number as their tax I.D.
+"Request for Taxpayer Identification Number and Certification," which provides your employer with enough information.
+After getting this information, your client or employer can send you a 1099 form used to report your income to the IRS.

 Generally, a Sole Proprietor does not need an EIN.
 But sole proprietors can also get an EIN if they choose to do so.
 However, if you work 1099 for a long time, it is recommended that you apply for an EIN to separate your tax reporting.

 Freelancers can use the EIN just like the Social Security Number (SSN).
 You can use it for freelance paperwork, tax forms, and even bank account opening.
 Instead of the SSN, most freelancers use the EIN because of the risk of leaking personal information.
 Indeed, scammers can steal your EIN and use it for fraudulent purposes.
 However, the number is not linked to you personally but instead the company.
 Thus the risks are lower.